quenton1225/PetShopFrameWork/README.md

 1. Look for comments marked with `// =============================`
 2. Read the exercise instructions in the comments
 3. Fill in the missing code
-4. Run the `SimplePetShop.java` file to test your implementation
+4. Run the `Main.java` file to test your implementation

 ## Submitting Your Solution